 Wisdom applies to all stages and objects and qualities and is content,

-Is the certainty of the excellence of
+Is the certainty of the reality of things, and the excellence of things.

 All or any is best,